 With persistence and a little bit of faith, the then 28-year-old watched The Louisiana Smoke-Free Air Act pass, one of the biggest defining moments in her career.

 Now, Terri is focused on paying it forward – encouraging and building up others who want to make their own movements.
 Ready to start a fire or inspire a movement?

 The Three Components of Terri’s Work

-An advocate of servant leadership, I believe nonprofits and social enterprises are change agents for very important causes and movements.
-I can teach you how to incorporate philanthropic initiatives to help support the change in the world you are seeking.
+An advocate of servant leadership, I believe social enterprises are change agents for causes.
+I can teach you how to incorporate philanthropic initiatives to help support the change.

-As a lobbyist who has seen the power that policy changes can have within a movement, I can teach you how to ensure your movement receives momentum and the attention from policymakers that it deserves.
+As a lobbyist who’s seen the power that policy changes can have in a movement, I can teach you how to receive momentum and policymakers’ attention for your movement.